Xilinx/open-nic-dpdk/README.md

-## Instructions for Getting DPDK Drivers Up and Running on OpenNIC
+## Instructions for Getting DPDK Drivers Up and Running on AMD OpenNIC

 This repo contains a series of patch files and instructions with details for building DPDK with drivers for [OpenNIC](https://github.com/Xilinx/open-nic).
 The basic sections are: